DirtyHairy/node-libxl/README.md

 ## Node.js

-The current branch (0.3.x) supports all current versions of Node.js starting with 4.0.0.
+The current branch (0.4.x) supports all current versions of Node.js starting with 10.0.0.
-If you need support for older Node versions, use the 0.2.x branch --- this supports Node.js down to version 0.10.0.
+If you need support for older Node versions, use the 0.3.x and 0.2.x branches --- those support Node.js down to version 0.10.0.

 ## Restrictions